Affirmative Action Policy

 - Internet Guidelines

-Communications Over the Internet - Electronic communications facilities (such as email, talk, network news and Internet Relay Chat) are primarily for college activities.
+Communications Over the Internet - Electronic communications facilities (such as email, blogs, network news, and Internet video and chat) are primarily for college activities.
 Each individual is responsible for his/her image on the Internet as well as the image of the college.
 Fraudulent, harassing, or obscene messages and/or other materials must not be transmitted over the Internet or any other network on- or off-campus.
 Inappropriate messages include but are not limited to the following:

 Fraudulent Messages - Messages sent under an assumed name or modified address or with the intent to obscure the origin of the message.